TheHornblow3r/Pandemonium/README.md

 **Version:** P21-Shungite<br>
 **Discord:** Thehornblower

-This loot filter is a redesign of the popular loot filter created by mackanmusic.
-Few minor back-end changes and complete visual rework.
+This loot filter is a redesign of the popular loot filter created by mackanmusic with back-end changes and complete visual rework.

 Thank you to Mackanmusic for letting me fork his code & give me permission to post this online.<br>
 Follow him online at: https://www.twitch.tv/mackanmusic